 Youtube: Random Acts of Kindness: This is an older one but I love it anyway.

 Random Acts of Kindness : This website is my personal favorite.
 They offer tons of videos to inspire, as well as calendars, cards, and lists of ideas you can print off.
-There is also stories of people sharing random acts of kindness and book recommendations and a whole lot more.
+There are also stories of people sharing random acts of kindness and book recommendations and a whole lot more.
 This site has it all!
 We love it!
 To register for their lesson plans click here.

 Teacher Vision : This site has something for every subject.
 It’s absolutely loaded.
 Here is an example of a free download related to kindness called the Peace Seed Garden.
 It teaches kindness through words.

 There are literally countless tools out there to prepare lessons but the very best way to teach kindness is to be a good example.
-Spread kindness every where you go and your little student will too.
+Spread kindness everywhere you go and your little student will too.
 It’s inevitable!

 Put on then, as God’s chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness, and patience.

 Thanks for visiting Geez, Gwen today!
 We are so glad you found us!
 We are not believers in coincidence so we are confident you are here for a reason!
 Perhaps we can offer you tasty recipes?
 Maybe our inspirational quotes are just what you need in your life!
 Perhaps you’ve been wondering where to take that family vacation?
 Maybe you want to know the truth about what us homeschoolers really do all day!
 Maybe you love photography and see it as an art, just like me!
 Whatever it is, it’s clearly Destiny at its finest!
 Don’t let this opening door of opportunity slam shut!
 Run through by subscribing to our newsletter 🙂

 Other Posts We Think You Will Enjoy